kyma-project/lifecycle-manager/docs/creating-test-environment.md

    state: Ready
    ```

-### 3.4.1 Verify the installation
+### Verify the installation

-You can observe the installation in the runtime by switching the context to the SKR context and then verifying the status.
+- To observe the installation in the runtime, switch the context to the SKR context, and verify the status.

   `kubectl get kymas.operator.kyma-project.io -n kyma-system -ojsonpath={".items[0].status"} | yq -P`

 and it should show `state: Ready`.